MapsPeople/docs/src/various/authentication/sso/sso-authorisation.md

 ---
-title: Authorization
+title: SSO Authorisation
 eleventyNavigation:
-  parent: auth-sso
+  key: various-authentication-sso-authorisation
-  key: auth-sso-authorization
+  title: SSO Authorisation
-  order: 5
+  parent: various-authentication-sso
-  title: Authorization
+  order: 20
 ---

 What a user can see and do is by default controlled in the MapsIndoors CMS.